NFL International Series: Background

-NFL rules require the designated home team for each international game to have their home stadium reserved for use in the event that a game cannot be played at the international site.
+NFL rules require the designated home team for each international game to have their home stadium available for use in the event that a game cannot be played at the international site.

 History

 Early years (2007–2012)

 The Miami Dolphins hosted the New York Giants in the first International Series game at Wembley Stadium in London, England, on October 28, 2007.
 The Giants defeated the Dolphins 13–10 in the first regular season NFL game held outside North America.
 The first 40,000 tickets sold out for the game in the first 90 minutes of sales.
 The game was aired regionally on Fox.

-A single game was held in London each year through 2011.
+A single game was held in London each year through 2012.
 Like the 2007 game, each was televised nationally in the United Kingdom, but only regionally in the United States.
+The Tampa Bay Buccaneers' game against the Chicago Bears at Wembley in 2011 suffered from reduced ticket sales compared to previous years, with an attendance of just under 77,000 compared to around 84,000 the last two years; this was blamed on the 2011 NFL lockout, which resulted in tickets going on sale much later than in previous years.
+On October 11, 2011, the NFL owners approved playing NFL games in the United Kingdom through 2016.
+This stated that a home team could visit every year for up to five years but visitors could only visit once every five years; however, the Detroit Lions returned to London as visitors in 2015 in an apparent disregard for this rule.
+Subsequently, an agreement was reached to play internationally through 2025.